 Analyzing Competitors

 Examine the branding strategies of your competitors.
 Identify what works well for them and what gaps you can fill.
 This analysis will help you position your brand more effectively.
 Use tools like SEMrush and Ahrefs to gather competitive data and understand their branding approach.
+Insights from competitor analysis can also inform your overall marketing strategy, ensuring your branding activities support differentiation and business growth.

 2. Define Your Brand Identity